microsoft/AI-Pex-for-SDC/Week2/Readme.md

 ## Objectives & Outcomes
 - Explore your business's strategic priorities and current challenges.
-- Identify your business's key initiatives that will align with the customer strategy.
+- Identify your business's key initiatives that will align with the partner/customer strategy.
 - Highlight the top initiatives that will bring the highest value in the shortest time.

 # Overall Process of an Envisioning Workshop